ihassin/fruitymesh-ping/README.md

 #Up and running

 You are welcome to [use my VM setup](https://github.com/ihassin/fruitymesh-ubuntu-vm) to quickly bring up a complete NRF51/FruityMesh development up and running to experiment with this exciting platform.
+If you are on a Mac, and want to develop directly from it, skip the VM building and try [my Ansible set up for Mac OS X here](https://github.com/ihassin/fruitymesh-mac-osx).

 #Other efforts